 And programming concepts are abstract ideas that do not live in the embodied world here with us.

 They’re imaginary objects and functions… that exist in a liminal space that feels like it doesn’t obey the same laws of physics that we do.

 And we can only interact with them through this disembodied experience of typing linear text instructions into a code editor.

-This is precisely what make programming so difficult.
-We’re trying to reason about and work with things we cannot see or touch, when we are creatures who are evolutionarily adapted to function in a highly visual, spatial, physical world.
+This is precisely what makes programming so difficult.
+We’re trying to reason about and work with things we cannot see or touch when we are creatures who are evolutionarily adapted to function in a highly visual, spatial, physical world.

 So here’s the plan.
 We’re going to explore this topic through three questions:

 - ‘What’s wrong with text?’

 - ‘What can visuals do that text can’t?’